Add a search field to your Webflow site, customize the design of your search results page, and control the content in search results.

 There are two ways to update your index so the content in search results matches the latest updates to your site content:

 On CMS hosting, manual reindexing is available once every 24 hours.
 On Business hosting, manual reindexing is available once every hour.
-On CMS hosting, automatic reindexing takes place once every 72 hours, and on Business hosting automatic reindexing takes place every 12 hours.
+On CMS hosting, automatic reindexing takes place 72 hours after full-site publish, and on Business hosting automatic reindexing takes place 12 hours after full-site publish.
+(Single item publishing CMS items does not trigger automatic reindexing, and a full-site publish is required.)

 Manual reindexing allows you to deliberately refresh the content in your search engine.
 This is best for when you’ve pushed important updates to your content, or made extensive changes to the content of your search engine (see “Refining your search index” below).

-To manually reindex your site, open the Settings panel on the left side of the Designer and in the Search section, click “Index now.”
-Indexing can take up to 30 minutes on large sites.
+To manually reindex your site, first publish your site.
+Then, go to Settings panel > Search and click “Index now.”
+Indexing can take up to 24 hours on large sites.

 To check on the status of your index, go back to the search section of your Settings panel.
 (If you make a major content change and need your site reindexed immediately, please contact support, who can reindex for you as a one-time courtesy.)

 On an ongoing basis, we’ll update your search index to keep the content in your search engine up to date with the latest changes to your site.
-On CMS hosting, automatic reindexing takes place once every 72 hours, and on Business hosting automatic reindexing takes place every 12 hours.
+On CMS hosting, automatic reindexing takes place 72 hours after a full-site publish, and on Business hosting automatic reindexing takes place 12 hours after a full-site publish.
+The full-site publish can be done through the Designer, Dashboard, or via the API.
+(Single item publishing CMS items does not trigger automatic reindexing, and a full-site publish is required.)

 By default, everything on your site (excluding Symbols, Collection Lists, Utility Pages, and password-protected content) is indexed when you add search, and so users can discover this content when they search for something.
 In most cases, you’ll want to refine your index to exercise more control over what users can discover through search — and hide content you don’t want to be discovered.